The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Results

 To illustrate how the progenitor mass estimate changes depending on the epoch, we show the evolution of the source in $M_{F555W}$ and $F555W-F814W$ in Figure \ref{fig:CMD555814}.
 Similar to the SED fits, there is a trend to redder colors with time.
 This translates to shifts in progenitor mass estimates from around 13 M$_{\sun}$ to 15 M$_{\sun}$, but also a shift in the inferred evolutionary stage from SGB to HeCB.
 This, of course, is not real evolution, as the change to helium core burning takes significantly more time than a mere 15\,yr.
 Instead, it illustrates how changes in the stellar structure due to instability before an eruption can mimic observed evolutionary changes; values for the inferred mass or luminosity from any single epoch of such a transient should therefore be regarded with caution.

+We can also use the stellar population of the local environment surrounding AT~2019krl to put some constraints on the progenitor.
+Color-magnitude diagrams assembled from the 2003 \textit{HST} data, assuming $E(B-V) = 0.12$ mag and shown in Figure \ref{fig:CMDprog}, reveal no stars brighter than $M_{F555W}$ = --4 mag and $M_{F814W}$ = --6 mag within 50\,pc of the progenitor star, and none brighter than $M_{F555W}$ = --5 mag within 100\,pc.
+This nominally suggests a lack of stars more massive than 8\,M$_{\sun}$ surrounding AT~2019krl, and that the progenitor of AT~2019krl is overluminous for the age that would be inferred from the surrounding stars.
+One way to create this scenario is through a binary rejuvenation in a blue-straggler star \citep{2015MNRAS.447..598S}.

-Finally, the progenitor spectrum provides valuable clues about the physical state of the star prior to eruption.
-The spectrum is dominated by broad H$\alpha$ with wings extending to roughly $\pm$ 2000 km s$^{-1}$.
-Strong [\ion{N}{2}] $\lambda$ 6584 emission is present as well, centered at 960 km s$^{-1}$.
-Unlike the narrow emission lines of nearby H~II regions that have FWHM at the resolution limit of the spectrum of $\sim 115$ km s$^{-1}$, the [\ion{N}{2}] $\lambda$5755, $\lambda$6584 and [\ion{O}{1}] $\lambda\lambda$6300, 6363 lines have FWHM = 900 km s$^{-1}$.
-This points to emission of N-rich CSM, which is only produced around massive stars; for instance, the outer ejecta of $\eta$ Car show strong [\ion{N}{2}] emission \citep{2004ApJ...605..854S}.
+Finally, the progenitor spectrum provides clues about the physical state of the star prior to eruption.
+The spectrum is dominated by broad H$\alpha$ with wings extending to roughly $\pm$ 2000\,km\,s$^{-1}$ (Fig. \ref{fig:spectra}).
+Strong [\ion{N}{2}] $\lambda$6584 emission is present as well, much stronger than the H$\alpha$ emission.
+Unlike the narrow emission lines of nearby H~II regions that have FWHM at the resolution limit of the spectrum of $\sim 115$\,km\,s$^{-1}$, the [\ion{N}{2}] $\lambda$5755, $\lambda$6584 and [\ion{O}{1}] $\lambda\lambda$6300, 6363 lines have much broader FWHM as shown in Figure \ref{fig:preerupspec} and listed in Table \ref{tab:progspec}.
+This may point to emission of N-rich CSM, commonly seen around massive stars, although the excitation of the [\ion{N}{2}] emission is uncertain and may be complicated by a mix of shock excitation and photoionization.
+In particular, shock excitation cannot be ignored as the broad line width is much faster than typical BSG or cool supergiant wind speeds.